Red Sea: Bordering countries

 The Gulf of Suez is entirely bordered by Egypt.
 The Gulf of Aqaba borders Egypt, Israel, Jordan and Saudi Arabia.

-In addition to the standard geographical definition of the six countries bordering the Red Sea cited above, areas such as Somaliland are sometimes also described as Red Sea territories.
-This is primarily due to their proximity to and geological similarities with the nations facing the Red Sea and/or political ties with said areas.
+In addition to the standard geographical definition of the six countries bordering the Red Sea cited above, areas such as Somalia are sometimes also described as Red Sea territories.
+This is primarily due to their proximity to and geological similarities with the nations facing the Red Sea and/or political ties with them.

 Towns and cities

 Towns and cities on the Red Sea coast (including the coasts of the Gulfs of Aqaba and Suez) include: